 Author Robert Rodriguez wrote a book about it: Revolver: How the Beatles Reimagined Rock ‘n’ Roll.
 Among his praises, Rodriguez distinguished Revolver as “the Beatles’ artistic high-water mark” and noted that the album was a supremely collaborative effort, “with the group as a whole fully vested in creating Beatles music.”

-Rolling Stone ranked Revolver #3 among its top 500 albums.
+Rolling Stone ranked Revolver number three among its top 500 albums.
 Naturally, Sgt.
 Pepper was number one; the Beach Boys’ Pet Sounds number two.
-Two more Beatles albums–Rubber Soul and the White Album–populated Rolling Stone’s top 10.
+Two more Beatles albums–Rubber Soul and the White Album–found their way into Rolling Stone’s top 10.

 According to Abbey Road sound engineer Geoff Emerick, in his book Here, There and Everywhere, the Beatles were focused, methodical and self-assured.
 Emerick: